Skip to content

 Alcoholes Finos Dominicanos, S.A.
 (AFD) is a Dominican company that produces food-grade alcohol and rum-related spirits using sugarcane juice as its main raw material.
 The company focuses on alcohol production for human consumption and uses industrial distillation processes with quality and sustainability programs.

 On March 14, 2026, Alcoholes Finos Dominicanos appeared on the leak site of the ransomware group Payload after the company failed to meet the attackers’ demands.
-The Dominican producer of food-grade alcohol and rum, which relies on sugarcane juice for its spirits, had internal files exfiltrated during the ransomware incident.
+The Dominican producer of food-grade alcohol and rum, which relies on sugarcane juice for its spirits, is claimed to have had internal files exfiltrated during the ransomware incident.
 While the exact number of people whose records were taken remains unknown, anyone who has done business with the company, supplied materials, or worked there could have personal information now circulating in criminal channels.

-Confirmed Details from Reporting
+Reported Details from Reporting

 Public reporting indicates that Payload posted proof of the breach on its dark-web leak site, showing samples of the stolen data.
 The files include internal documents exfiltrated after the ransomware deployment.
 No customer database size or specific record count has been disclosed by the company or the attackers.
 The incident follows the group’s standard pattern of encrypting systems, exfiltrating data, then threatening to publish it if ransom is not paid.